1978

 - Tough Rock Soft Stones (Peter Tosh?) -maybe with CW on drums

-Musicians: Peter Tosh (voc, gtr, auto harp, clavinet)/Robbie Shakespeare
+Musicians: Peter Tosh (voc, gtr, clavinet)/Robbie Shakespeare (bass, gtr)/

-upcoming US tour.
-Additional musicians: Bernhard Harvey (p, org; until early
+the upcoming US tour.
+Additional musicians: Bernard Harvey (p, org; until early

 - Jam ( ) -instrumental, with some Miss You-riffs